Back to business! Launch Your New Business with 10% Off— Start Now

 • A Certificate of Incumbency: to provide information about the management and ownership structure of the company and confirm that it is in good order.

-Typically, required documents must be certified true copies which can be done by a lawyer, a public notary, a certified public accountant, or a company secretary.
-Lastly, opening requirements for each bank will vary by bank, country, and individual circumstances.
-We recommend reviewing these factors carefully before submitting an application.
+Typically, required documents must be certified true copies, which can be done by a lawyer, a public notary, a certified public accountant, ora company secretary.

-💡Tip: Here are the 8 best business bank accounts for companies incorporated in Hong Kong to choose from.
+Tip: Here are the 7 best business bank accounts for companies incorporated in Hong Kong to choose from.

 How to Manage Multiple Business Bank Accounts

-In order to manage multiple business accounts effectively, there are some recommendations that you must follow to prevent it from spiralling out of control.
+In order to manage multiple business accounts effectively, there are some recommendations that you must follow to prevent them from spiraling out of control.
 Here are our recommendations to keep your multiple business bank accounts in check:

-You must first decide the purpose of each business bank account.
-For example, you should decide beforehand what you want to use each account for what purpose or function.
+You should decide beforehand what you want to use each account for what purpose or function.
 Some examples of the account's purpose or functions are:

 • For receiving income